sentenial/developer-docs/pages/prodNuapay/np_accountoverview.md

 title: Nuapay Account Overview
 keywords: Nuapay Account Overview
 summary: "Every Nuapay merchant is assigned a unique Nuapay International Bank Account - Direct Debit settlements are credited to this account; Credit Transfers are debited from this account."
-sidebar: np_sidebar
+sidebar: acc_sidebar
 permalink: np_accountoverview.html
 folder: prodNuapay
 ---

 You will be provided with your Nuapay IBAN when you register for the Nuapay service.

 Our API allows you to carry out various operations on your account: